-- Inputs When you create a function, you need to be aware of the types of inputs it makes sense for the function to handle.
-You can have zero or more inputs. - Outputs You can return one JavaScript object from a function via the return statement.
+• Inputs When you create a function, you need to be aware of the types of inputs it makes sense for the function to handle.
+You can have zero or more inputs.

+- Outputs You can return one JavaScript object from a function via the return statement.
 This will be the function's output.

-• Side Effects These are things that are left behind after a function does its work.
+A return statement by itself will end the function's execution and such a function by default will return undefined. - Side Effects These are things that are left behind after a function does its work.
 For example, if you use console.log("foo"); the string "foo" will be placed in the console.
 This remains after your function is finished running.
-A function can alter content on a web page.
+A function can alter content on a web page; this is a very common side effect.
 Another possible effect of a function is that it changes something in the global symbol table.